tdew0002/EnergyMarketAnalysis/README.md

 -   Seasonality spaghetti plots (price, availability, RRP, demand …)

+Recomended DUID input : NPS or LOYBB1

+Recomended REGIONID input : VIC1

+Recomended Date input : choose date that is later than March 2024 and earlier than January 2025 for the full data availability.

 A quick “how-to” is in the Shiny Dashboard Tour vignette above.

 ## Shortcut — download filtered data - RECOMEMDED